forfaxx/codename/README.md

 * **Batch output:** Generate lots of names at once (`--count`)
 * **No dependencies:** Pure Python, runs anywhere

+## Inspiration

+What started as a silly text munging exercise has proven to be a happy little app that I run all the time just for fun.
+With the --count argument, you can run it as many times as you like.
+Something it spits out is bound to be good.
+One note however, the wordlists are taken from the standard system dictionary and may combine offensive words.
+Please be aware that any such results are not by design.

 ---

 ## 🛠 Usage